beardo/puppet-capistrano-demo/README.markdown

 and give the user and address of those roles.
 The default (and required) roles for capistrano are: app, web, and db.
 Since I only need one server these are all the same for me.
-I also defined a seperate role called `puppet_prepare`.
+I also defined a separate role called `puppet_prepare`.
-This role is only used for setting up our sever to use puppet. and actually running puppet on our file.
+This role is only used for setting up our server to use puppet. and actually running puppet on our file.
-This role has a diffrent user than the others because this role needs to run before the `deploy` user exists and this role needs to have sudo which deploy does not need.
+This role has a different user than the others because this role needs to run before the `deploy` user exists and this role needs to have sudo which deploy does not need.
-The `no_release: true` makes sure that this role is ignorned in normal `cap stage deploy` commands because it isn't needed there and so it can use different authentication methods than the `deploy` user.
+The `no_release: true` makes sure that this role is ignored in normal `cap stage deploy` commands because it isn't needed there and so it can use different authentication methods than the `deploy` user.

 The files `lib/capistrano/tasks/puppet_install.rake`